Trump’s Madison Square Garden rally echoes Nazi event there in 1939

 If anyone had any doubts before the rally that Trump and his MAGA followers are spearheading a fascist movement in the United States, those doubts were erased Sunday evening.

 The rally, held in the heart of New York City, was designed to evoke memories of the big Nazi gathering held there by the German-American Bund in February 1939.
 At that event, the “American führer,” Fritz Kuhn, praised Adolf Hitler, who was then preparing to invade Poland.
 In recent days, Trump has been exposed, again, for similarly showering the fascist dictator.
-New York has the largest Jewish population of any U.S. city, just as it did in 1939, so the historic parallels between the two rallies were surely not lost on that community .
+New York has the largest Jewish population of any U.S. city, just as it did in 1939, so the historic parallels between the two rallies were surely not lost on that community.

 The hundreds of thousands of Puerto Rican residents of the nation’s largest city also listened in shock as they heard their homeland was described as a “floating island of garbage” by Tony Hinchcliffe, the comedian that the GOP hired to open its gathering.

 Puerto Ricans are, of course, U.S. citizens, not invaders from the outside, as Trump has tried to portray them.
-When Trump visited the island in 2017 after Hurricane Maria, he insulted Puerto Ricans by throwing rolls of paper towels out to the crowd – people who were without power, food, or water facing a daunting recovery effort.
+When Trump visited the island in 2017 after Hurricane Maria, he insulted Puerto Ricans by throwing rolls of paper towels out to the crowd – people who were without power, food, or water and facing a daunting recovery effort.

 The remarks about Puerto Rico on Sunday followed by just two days Trump’s claim that the United States itself was “the garbage can of the world” into which “more than 181 countries are dumping their criminals and mentally sick people from their jails and hospitals.”

 Hinchcliffe didn’t limit his snide attacks to Puerto Ricans; he extended them to later include lewd and racist comments about Latinos, Jewish people, Arab Americans, and Black people.
-Sexually explicit “jokes” were told about Latinos “making babies,” and Hinchcliffe talked “carving watermelons” for Halloween with his “Black buddies.”
+Sexually explicit “jokes” were told about Latinos “making babies,” and Hinchcliffe talked about “carving watermelons” for Halloween with his “Black buddies.”

 Racist and vulgar remarks by Trump are nothing new, but the statements unleashed Sunday surpassed anything ever heard before at a campaign rally in the United States, including even at the Nazi rally in Madison Square Garden 85 years ago.